Provincial Reconstruction Team Meymaneh: Awards and decorations

 Norwegian, Latvian, Macedonian and US soldiers all receive the non-article five medal after 30 days service in ISAF.
 The Norwegian soldiers also receive the International Operations medal after 90 days of service.

-Contributories
+Contributors

 Soldiers of the PRT in Meymaneh are recruited from their respective nations' armed forces, the Norwegian Army is in charge of training the military contingents before deployment.
 Civilians come from the Ministry of Foreign Affairs (Norway), the Ministry of Justice and Police, the Icelandic Government and USAID.
 The aeromedical detachment is provided by the Norwegian Air Force.